-By Cat Gengar.
-Last Updated 1st June 2022.
+By Danielle Newton.
+Last Updated 19th May 2023.
 There are a variety of rail networks across the UK, carrying passengers to work, and for leisure every day.
 If you have been injured in a public transport train accident, you may want to know if you would likely have cause to claim compensation for incidents such as a train crash injury, a hot food burn, or PTSD that may have been caused by a train accident.
 Within the guidance below lies answers to questions you might have about what happens after a public transport train accident, such as what the train accident claim time limit is?
 Can you make a train accident claim for a food allergy or psychological injury caused by accidents on public transport.
 We also offer guidance on finding a train accident compensation claim solicitor.
 If you need anything in the below sections clarified, please do get in touch with us, but first, read on to see if we have already answered your public transport train accident question.

 Choose A Section